Bluff, KwaZulu-Natal: Sports

 Bluff National Park Golf Club is a large 18-hole golf course situated between the suburbs of Grosvenor and Ocean View.

 Economy

 Industries

+The northern promontory after which the area is named.

 At the south end of the Bluff are two main residential suburbs: Wentworth and Merebank.
 Interspersed among the houses are a number of industries, including two of South Africa's largest oil refineries (Sapref and Engen facilities), the Mondi Paper Mill and other smaller factories.
 Durban's main airport was nearby until 2010.
 Durban International Airport moved and changed its name on 1 May 2010, relocating from the South Durban Basin to La Mercy on the North Coast.

 The mixture of residential homes and large industries in the basin creates a challenge for all those who live and work in the area.
 Air pollution, water pollution, overcrowding and litter are some of the problems that residents and industries need to deal with.
 Community groups are attempting to resolve the issue by working with the large industries in the area.